 What are the payment solutions in connected cars?

-This function is actively embedded in IoT connected vehicles’ IVI systems to make payment as simple as possible for the driver, which is especially meaningful when you make payments for such commodities as parking lots and toll roads on a routine basis without any distraction.
-For the manufacturers and businessmen, it is an excellent opportunity to establish new partnerships and benefit from cooperation with retailers by enabling contactless advance orders and payments.
-The in-vehicle payment is a relatively new direction for development and offers a lot of possibilities.
+This function is actively embedded in IoT connected vehicles’ IVI systems to make payments as simple as possible for the driver, which is especially meaningful when you make payments for such commodities as parking lots and toll roads on a routine basis without any distraction.
+This provides the convenience of payment without distracting the driver.
+For manufacturers and businesses, it opens up opportunities for new partnerships and collaborations with retailers, enabling contactless pre-orders and payments.

-Connected cars and the Internet of Things are actively leveraging the safety on roads both for drivers and pedestrians.
-Integrated IoT technologies help the driver monitor surrounding conditions and react to the changes, or even take full control of the car in emergency situations.
-Now, most cars have their safety features as built-in options (like Advanced Driver-Assistance Systems), but the extra services such as automatic speed limiting or blocking texts can be implemented by plugging into the on-board diagnostics (OBD) port.
+Smart cars and the Internet of Things actively leverage road safety for drivers and pedestrians.
+Integrated IoT technologies help the driver monitor surrounding conditions, react to changes, or take full control of the car in emergencies.
+Now, most cars have safety features as built-in options (like Advanced Driver-Assistance Systems), but the extra services such as automatic speed limiting or blocking texts can be implemented by plugging into the onboard diagnostics (OBD) port.